 \section{Related Work}

 \paragraph{Knowledge in LLMs.} Understanding hallucinations ultimately requires understanding how large language models acquire, store, and retrieve knowledge.
-Factual knowledge in LLMs is parametric and emergent: no single parameter encodes a fact, but distributed activation patterns collectively give rise to factual recall.
+Factual knowledge in LLMs is parametric and emergent: no single parameter encodes a fact, but distributed activation patterns collectively give rise to factual recall \citep{dai2022knowledge, yao2024knowledge, wang2025functional}.
 Early probing work, such as LAMA \citep{petroni2019languagemodelsknowledgebases} showed that factual recall in language models is brittle, varying substantially across languages, paraphrases, and prompt formulations \citep{kassner-etal-2021-multilingual, elazar2021measuring, jiang-etal-2020-know}.

-Yet, recent epistemic analyses formalise when a model knows a fact by mapping philosophical notions of knowledge onto model behaviour.
-Under the “true-belief” framework \citep{fierro2024definingknowledgebridgingepistemology}, a fact is considered stored in a model’s parameters if it is reproduced consistently across paraphrases, enabling a practical distinction between parametric knowledge and context-derived information.
+In addition, recent works formalise knowledge in models by mapping philosophical notions of knowledge onto model behaviour: Under the ``true-belief'' framework \citep{fierro2024definingknowledgebridgingepistemology} for instance, a fact is known by a model if it is reproduced consistently, which we use to make a practical distinction between parametric knowledge and context-derived information.